Mentor Expressions of Interest

 Are you an early childhood professional with ECT experience looking for an opportunity to grow your leadership skills and share your knowledge and experience?

-As an Upskill Mentor you will:
+As a Mentor you will:

 - Connect & network with other mentors, teachers and educators as part of the Front Project online community - a virtual forum for ECEC professionals across Australia.

 - Access training, resources, professional development opportunities and Program Manager support.

 - Be connected with a group of up to 10 students for their study journey.

 - Lead and facilitate group mentoring sessions & provide ad-hoc support.

 - Provide a supportive and safe space for students to listen, share and learn.

 We will connect you with a group of educators studying towards their Bachelor of Early Childhood Education.
 Mentoring allows you to support these students as they navigate the university experience, by: